eleutheros/pybitcointools/README.md

 # Pybitcointools, Python library for Bitcoin signatures and transactions
 #### Note: I am moving from python to Racket Scheme, and I need to take this library with me.
 That is what this fork is about!
+The reason I want to port this library is that I know python Very well, this library uses only functions, and I have a lot of experience with this library already.
 ### Advantages:

 * Functions have a simple interface, inputting and outputting in standard formats